minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 of their contribution or do they get contribution because their views coincide with the special interests groups (mind-changers)? @stratmann-2005 p.143
 @KauKeenanRubin p.275

+- in general, consensus that there is no link between PAC contributions and votes in that PACs favor @Selling2023 p.1 @fellowes-wolf2004 p.315, @fiorina1999new p.216

 #quote(
   attribution: [@matter, p.6 Bronars and Lott @bronars-lott-1997],